PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Results

-In contrast, the PrivacyMotiv condition guided participants towards more tangible, concrete-level issues and solutions.
-Identified problems saw a clear shift towards the concrete, moving away from abstract strategy and peaking at the \textbf{L3} (Structure/Flows, 41\%) level.
-This trend was even more pronounced for proposed suggestions, which were significantly more concrete than in the self-proposed condition and peaked at the \textbf{L5} (Surface/Visual, 22\%) level.
-For instance, P6 offered a specific visual design critique (L5): \textit{``The `Private Session' button looks like a link to another page, [it] should be a toggle button, otherwise it could confuse users.''} Notably, while the Self-Proposed condition yielded the most strategic-level (L1) problems, it resulted in NO strategic suggestions; in contrast, PrivacyMotiv prompted a few.
-For example, after seeing a persona struggle with unwanted social connections, P11 proposed a strategic while actionable plan: \textit{``I wouldn't anticipate that [Facebook] syncing overrides this friend status in this app...
-I will push back [this design decision] on PM.''} This suggests that by grounding practitioners in the concrete harms experienced by personas, the tool enabled them to not only dive down on concrete UI and flow-level details for actionable changes, but also circle back and propose higher-level, foundational solutions.
+In the \textit{PrivacyMotiv} condition, we observed a clear shift toward greater concreteness across both problems and suggestions.
+Identified problems showed a clear move toward the concrete, transitioning from abstract strategies to concrete functions, and peaking at the \textbf{L3} (Structure/Flows, 33\%) level, where participants referred to specific flows, sequences, or timing issues.
+This contrasted sharply with the baseline, which identified almost no Visual (L5) problems (only 1 occurrence), whereas PrivacyMotiv successfully surfaced these concrete interface issues.
+For example, P10 highlighted confusion: \textit{``There is no warning before they start [a live broadcast], before they really understand what they are trying to do.''} Suggestions similarly trended more concrete than in the self-proposed condition, with notable increases at both \textbf{L3} (Structure/Flows, 33\%) and \textbf{L5} (Surface/Visual, 25\%) levels, indicating increased attention to specific interface components.
+Importantly, this shift does not suggest that participants focused solely on visual issues, but rather that they could translate abstract concerns into actionable design changes.
+Participants often articulated not only what functionality should change, but also where it should be applied, how it should be presented in the interface, and how users would perceive it.
+For instance, P6 offered a specific visual design critique (L5): \textit{``The `Private Session' button looks like a link to another page, [it] should be a toggle button, otherwise it could confuse users.''} Notably, while the Self-Proposed condition yielded more strategic-level (L1) problems, only \textit{PrivacyMotiv} prompted strategic suggestions.
+For example, after seeing a persona struggle with unwanted social connections, P7 proposed a strategic while actionable plan: \textit{``I wouldn't anticipate that [Facebook] syncing overrides this friend status in this app...
+I will push back [this design decision] on PM.''} This suggests that grounding practitioners in the concrete harms experienced by personas helped participants both drill down into concrete UI and flow-level details for actionable changes and reflect on foundational solutions.